helalismail90/Patient-Contact-Tracer/README.md

 An API that takes a patients most visited locations as input [ home, work, gym. .. etc ] and generates possible trace for the patient movement through routes between those locations, generating geojson response.

+    GET <HOST-URL>/api/gen_trace?case_id=<CASE-ID>&locations=locALng,LocAlat;LocBLng,LocBLat;LocCLng,LocCLat

 ## Patient(s) Polygon
-A CSV output file that can be feed into Kepler.gl generating a visualization [ Heat Map ] with patients hotspots and most frequently used routes.
+A geojson output file is generated everytime the /gen_trace API is called The geojosn file can be feed into Kepler.gl generating a visualization with patients hotspots and most frequently used routes.

 # Environment Setup